The Kaiser Foodline Blog

 Rolling it up…

 The story of the spring roll reflects the beauty of food culture.
-How a tiny humble snack that marked the advent of spring in ancient China, evolved into such a diverse and popular food item as it trotted the globe.
-How different people and cultures helped shape its numerous regional varieties of which only the most popular have been discussed in this article.
-Like the journey of foods like the kebab, and samosa, the spring roll symbolizes how food connects people across centuries and continents.
+It’s about how a tiny, humble snack that marked the advent of spring in ancient China evolved into such a diverse and popular food item as it trotted the globe, and how different people and cultures helped shape its numerous regional varieties, of which only the most popular have been discussed in this article.
+Like the journey of foods such as the kebab and samosa, the spring roll symbolizes how food connects people across centuries and continents.

 Check out the variety of Kaiser spring rolls – explore the rich flavors of the South Asian spring roll, and make your teatime exciting on any day of the week with minimal effort.